olastor/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

+By default the notification will disappear automatically after clicking on it.

 ## Badges

 On Android not all launchers support badges.
 In order for us to set badges we use [ShortcutBadger](https://github.com/leolin310148/ShortcutBadger) in order to set the badge.
 Check out their website to see which launchers are supported.